Frequently Asked Questions

 Yes. mxHERO is intelligent in that it can inspect digital content during our 'capture' processing such that PII and other sensitive information can be detected and rules established to support URL limitations, password protections, and even content quarantine setups based on our customer's content rules. mxHERO can also be configured such that certain content types are 'internal only' and we have the ability to leverage Microsoft's content tagging (e.g. Confidential, Highly Confidential, other) to provide additional content protections when we process inbound or outbound content.

-What is the advantage of using mxHERO with Box Relay or Box Governance?
+What is the advantage of using mxHERO with Cloud Storage (content cloud) services?

-mxHERO extends the advantages of Box's Content Cloud by extending Governance, Relay, and Box Shield capabilities to enterprise or agency email-based content.
-Once content is captured by mxHERO and placed automatically into Box's Content Cloud, the full capabilities of Box Relay, Box Governance, Box Shield, and other Box-aligned capabilities are now enabled for that same digital content.
+mxHERO extends the advantages of Content Clouds by extending their security, governance and flexibility to enterprise or agency email-based content.
+Once content is captured by mxHERO and placed automatically into the Content Cloud, the full capabilities of the Content Cloud are enabled for that same digital content.

 Can mxHERO be used outside of the United States?